muratk3n/thirdwave/en/README.md

 isolated environment, they found about 30% of the people were infected.
 We can assume the virus reached everyone possible on that ship.
 30% of 3% is nearly 1%.
-So if given the chance, covid can kill millions in US alone, similarly other countries, depending on population size
+So if given the chance, covid can kill millions in US alone, similarly in other countries.

 "Cases / Fatality ratio gives 3%.
 But how about overall mortality rate?"